Onlookers urged police to charge into Texas school

 “They were unprepared,” he added.

-Minutes earlier, Carranza had watched as the 18-year-old gunman crashed his truck into a ditch outside the school, grabbed his AR-15-style semi-automatic rifle and shot at two people outside a nearby funeral home who ran away uninjured.
+Minutes earlier, Carranza had watched as Salvador Ramos crashed his truck into a ditch outside the school, grabbed his AR-15-style semi-automatic rifle and shot at two people outside a nearby funeral home who ran away uninjured.

 Officials say he “encountered” a school district security officer outside the school, though there were conflicting reports from authorities on whether the men exchanged gunfire.
 After running inside, he fired on two arriving Uvalde police officers who were outside the building, said Texas Department of Public Safety spokesperson Travis Considine.
 The police officers were injured.

-After entering the school, the suspect charged into one classroom and began to kill.
+After entering the school, Ramos charged into one classroom and began to kill.

 He “barricaded himself by locking the door and just started shooting children and teachers that were inside that classroom,” Lt.
 Christopher Olivarez of the Department of Public Safety told CNN.
 “It just shows you the complete evil of the shooter.”